 Mint tea is typically consumed throughout the day as a social activity in Morocco.
 Traditionally, it’s served three times per brewing.
 The amount of time it spends steeping gives each glass a different flavor, hence the Maghrebi proverb:

 “The first glass is as gentle as life, the second is as strong as love, the third is as bitter as death.”

 MOROCCAN FOOD TOURS

 With so many intoxicating flavors and aromas to try in Morocco, what better way to get the full Moroccan experience than by going on a food tour?
-Not only will a knowledgeable guide take you to the city’s best markets, restaurants, and street food stalls, but they’ll be able to explain all the Moroccan dishes to you in more detail as well.
+Not only will a knowledgeable guide take you to the city’s best markets, street food stalls, and restaurants in Marrakesh, but they’ll be able to explain all the Moroccan dishes to you in more detail as well.

 FINAL THOUGHTS ON MOROCCAN CUISINE

 With its many souks, spices, and medinas, Morocco truly is a feast for the senses.
 It’s an intoxicating blend of sights, smells, and sounds that’s sure to capture the hearts and imaginations of many travelers, especially those who travel for food.